What is Jimmy Goldstein's net worth?

 Jimmy Goldstein purchased the home in 1972.
 He had been living in a high-rise apartment, and he wanted to find a more comfortable home for his Afghan hound, Natasha.

 He paid $182,000 in 1972 for the home.
 That's the same as around $1.3 million today.
 In the 1990s, he paid $800,000 for the home next door.
 He proceeded to demolish that property and replace it with an entertainment complex that features a tennis court on the surface level and a nightclub/office on the underground level.
 The entertainment complex wasn't complete until 2016.
-If the home was ever offered for sale today, which is no longer possible, as we'll explain in a moment, the Sheats-Goldstein residence would easily be worth well over $50 million.
+If the home were ever offered for sale today, which is no longer possible, as we'll explain in a moment, the Sheats-Goldstein residence would easily be worth well over $50 million.

-To salvage the decaying mansion, after buying the mansion, Jimmy re-hired John Lautner to expand on the original design, and over the next 20 years, they did their best to make the house as perfect as they could.
+To salvage the decaying mansion, after buying the mansion, Jimmy rehired John Lautner to expand on the original design, and over the next 20 years, they did their best to make the house as perfect as they could.
 Jimmy would later say in an interview:

 "It was never my goal to bring the house back to where it was originally because it wasn't perfect originally.
 My goal was to make it perfect."